sramteke171/js-events/readme.md

 }
 ```

+This is just a regular function.
+We can call it at any time in the browser console and it will behave as expected.

-### Creating The Event Listener
+### Adding the Event Listener

-Now for the start of the show: registering our function (encapsulated behavior) with the button to be run in the event of a "click".
-This is called adding an event listener.
+Now for the start of the show: associating our function with `'click'` events on the `button` element.
+This is adding an event listener.

 ```js
 button.on("click", handleClickEvent);